Tesla windscreen or windshield replacement guide for owners

-We have put together a Tesla windscreen replacement guide for owners explaining what owners need to know when talking to the glass replacement companies and how to ensure autopilot calibration.
+We have put together a Tesla windscreen or windshield (depends where you live in the world) replacement guide for owners explaining what owners need to know when talking to the glass replacement companies and how to ensure autopilot calibration.

 Windscreen resin injection